shikhaht/Clock_JavaScript/README.md

 # Clock_JavaScript
- Clock webiste is made up from HTML, CSS and JavaScript which displays current time with Date , Month and Year
+ Clock website is made up of HTML, CSS and JavaScript which displays current time with Date , Month and Year